 Many users have told us that they have more success sending articles with Push to Kindle than Send to Kindle.

-But if Push to Kindle fails to extract article content for you, please feel free to get in touch with us and we'll have happy to take a look.
+But if Push to Kindle fails to extract article content for you, please feel free to get in touch with us and we'll be happy to take a look.
 Often we can improve extraction for sites when issues are reported to us.